sebastianchc/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

-In this project we will learn about Pointers, Arrays and Strings their differences and uses.
+In this project we will learn about Pointers, Arrays and Strings their differences and uses..